Kenya

 Kenya is a presidential representative democratic republic, in which elected officials represent the people and the president is the head of state and government.
 The country is a member of the United Nations, the Commonwealth, World Bank, International Monetary Fund, World Trade Organization, COMESA, International Criminal Court, as well as several other international organisations.
 It is also a major non-NATO ally of the United States.
 Kenya's economy is the largest in East and Central Africa, with Nairobi serving as a major regional commercial hub.
 With a per-capita Gross National Income of $2,110, the country is a lower-middle-income economy.
 Agriculture is the country's largest economic sector; tea and coffee are the sector's traditional cash crops, while fresh flowers are a fast-growing export.
 The service industry, particularly tourism, is also one of the country's major economic drivers.
 Kenya is a member of the East African Community trade bloc, though some international trade organisations categorise it as part of the Greater Horn of Africa.
 Africa is Kenya's largest export market, followed by the European Union.

 Etymology

 The Republic of Kenya is named after Mount Kenya.
 The earliest recorded version of the modern name was written by German explorer Johann Ludwig Krapf in the 19th century.
 While travelling with a Kamba caravan led by the long-distance trader Chief Kivoi, Krapf spotted the mountain peak and asked what it was called.
 Kivoi told him "Kĩ-Nyaa" or "Kĩlĩma- Kĩinyaa", probably because the pattern of black rock and white snow on its peaks reminded him of the feathers of the male ostrich.
 In archaic Kikuyu, the word 'nyaga' or more commonly 'manyaganyaga' is used to describe an extremely bright object.
 The Agikuyu, who inhabit the slopes of Mt.
-Kenya, call it Kĩrĩma Kĩrĩnyaga (literally 'the mountain with brightness') in Kikuyu, while the Embu call it "Ki-nyaga".
+Kenya, call it Kĩrĩma Kĩrĩnyaga (literally 'the mountain with brightness') in Kikuyu, while the Embu call it "Ki-nyaga" or Kirima Kinyaga.
 All three names have the same meaning.

 Ludwig Krapf recorded the name as both Kenia and Kegnia.
 Some have said that this was a precise notation of the African pronunciation /ˈkɛnjə/.
 An 1882 map drawn by Joseph Thompsons, a Scottish geologist and naturalist, indicated Mt.
 Kenya as Mt.
 Kenia.
 The mountain's name was accepted, pars pro toto, as the name of the country.
 It did not come into widespread official use during the early colonial period, when the country was referred to as the East African Protectorate.
 The official name was changed to the Colony of Kenya in 1920.